Sign your payments requests

 Idempotency-Key

 - Ensure the public key and private key you are signing with match the KID (Public Key ID) in our Console.
-You can find your KID in <a href= "https://console.truelayer.com/payments/v3/settings" target= "_blank>Payments > Settings.
+You can find your KID by going to the Settings tab, then scrolling down to Payments settings.

 5. Test your request signing